pedrorosas82/deliveryservice/README.md

 Start the application and use a tool of your choice to build queries to the API.
 My favorite one is Postman.

+# API Authentication

+Some operations are protected for admins only.
+For testing purposes and ease of use, the following endpoint provides a easy way to create an admin user:

+POST /api/v1/accounts/admins

+In the body please send the following JSON (replace the values for whatever you'd prefer):
+{
+  "userName": "your_username",
+  "password": "your_password",
+  "confirmPassword": "your_password"
+}

+The protected resources use the Bearer token authentication type.
+To get a token, please invoke the following endpoint after creating the user:

+POST /api/v1/auth/token

+In its body please choose "x-www-form-urlenconded" with the following params: grant_type:password
+username: "your_username"
+password: "your_password"

 # API Examples

 GET /api/v1/routes - get all routes